miwiley/covid19data.us/README.md

 "Keep it simple: Minimalist thinking"

-"A language is a choice, whatever gets it done i.e. Polyglot" - we all have are favorites
+"A language is a choice, whatever gets it done i.e. Polyglot" - we all have our favorites

 LINKS: